Manraj1999/iWebsPush/README.md

 ## Contributing

 We welcome contributions from the community to enhance iWebsPush's features and functionality.
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your own purposes.